 We know the better team is more likely to win the game, and the better team gets out of the dangerous surgical case without harm to the patient more often as well.
 But what is the work such teams actually do?
 Task completion for any team, irrespective of the specific endeavor, is dependent upon adequate management of two components: complexity outside the control of the team and mishaps generated by the team.
 The team’s work toward task completion therefore has been conceptualized as threat and error management (TEM).

 The basic premise of TEM is that no goal-directed activity goes off without a hitch.
-No matter what you are trying to accomplish, you (or the team) must deal with ...
+No matter what you are trying to accomplish, you (or the team) ...